qlik-oss/core-website/docs/use-cases/use-case-custom-analytics/README.md

 ### Scaling

-- While is is a basic assumption of this use-case, that scaling is done manually, I'd like to know as a developer where I could hook into the APIs to create my custom, fully automated scaling strategy.
+- While it is a basic assumption of this use-case, that scaling is done manually, I'd like to know as a developer where I could hook into the APIs to create my custom, fully automated scaling strategy.

 ### Monitoring